stefanpejcic/dev.openpanel.com/docs/services.md

 ```

 These ports are uniquely assigned and are indicated in the firewall settings with a comment (e.g., # stefan) to identify the specific user they are associated with.

-## ClamAV

-[ClamAV](https://www.clamav.net/) is used to allow users to scan their websites for malicious files.

 ## OpenPanel